ComEd's Time-of-Day Pricing Program

-With the introduction of smart meters across Illinois, more dynamic pricing plans are becoming available to consumers.
-“Time-of-use” electricity pricing—which charges different rates for different periods of the day—is one such plan.
+With the introduction of smart meters across Illinois, consumers have more options when it comes to how they use and pay for electricity.
+ComEd’s Time-of-Day Pricing Program—which charges different electric rates during different periods of the day—is one such option.

 How Does It Work?

 ComEd customers have two different ways to pay for electricity.
 The first is to pay a default fixed supply rate, which does not change throughout the day.
 The second is to pay a “dynamic” rate, which changes at different parts of the day.
 ComEd offers two dynamic rates: Hourly Pricing and Time-of-Day.

 Hourly Pricing customers pay the actual market rate of electricity at any given hour.
 They save the most by using less power when prices are higher, like on summer afternoons or winter mornings.
 Each afternoon, ComEd provides predictions on the next day’s hourly prices.
 Participants don’t know the actual price of an hour until that hour has passed.

 Time-of-Day rates offer more certainty.
 They allow customers to take advantage of a dynamic electricity rate while knowing the price they will pay in advance.
 For customers who sign up for ComEd’s Time-of-Day program, the day is divided into three parts with different rates: “Off-Peak,” “Peak,” and “Super Peak.”
 The price is lowest during the “Off-Peak” period, and highest during the “Super Peak” period.

 - Off-Peak (10 p.m. – 6 a.m.)

 - Peak (6 a.m. – 2 p.m. & 7 p.m. – 10 p.m.)

 - 2.709 cents per kWh